ChuggleBug/TGME/README.md

 - username: `test_user1`, password: `test_user1`
 - username: `test_user2`, password: `test_user2`

+The controls for each of the test users are as follows (assuming they were not modified):

 | Control    | test_user1 | test_user2      |
 |------------|-----------|----------------|
 | **UP**     | W         | Up Arrow       |